printingpineapple/100-days-of-code/log.md

 **Today's Progress**: Deployed a static site to netlify.

 **Thoughts** Today felt like a lazy one did not do much to the project but change a picture.
 Will deffentily be developing this one farther though!
+Will be brushing up on my markdown tongiht.

 **Link to project:** [pineapple2](http://pineapple2.netlify.com)